 The Bible often refers to the Lord as being our shepherd, but have you ever wondered why?

 I have never been a shepherd, so until I dug a little deeper this comparison did not make a lot of sense.
 I always knew sheep aren't the smartest animals and in many ways, we are kind of like sheep.
-I never really understood what calling God our shepherd actually meant until I read more about the role of a shepherd.
+I didn't really understand what calling God our shepherd actually meant until I read more about the role of a shepherd though.
 The Psalmist David knew a lot about sheep, and what it was like to be a shepherd, so we can see why he would look at the Lord as his shepherd.

 A Psalm of David.

 "The LORD is my shepherd; I shall not want.

 He makes me lie down in green pastures.

 He leads me beside still waters.